amazon-ion/ion-docs/_books/ion-1-1/src/security-considerations.md

 Implementations of Ion 1.1 _MUST_ have some mechanism by which to mitigate data expansion attacks.

-The macro evaluator of Ion 1.1 implementations _SHOULD_ have a (possibly configurable) limit on the number of values produced by the expansion of a macro or e-expression.
+The macro evaluator of Ion 1.1 implementations _SHOULD_ have a (possibly configurable) limit on the number of values produced by the expansion of any macro or e-expression.
 If the macro evaluator reaches that limit, evaluation should halt and the reader should signal an error.
 This is similar to the [Token Bucket Algorithm](https://en.wikipedia.org/wiki/Token_bucket), but instead of refilling the bucket, the bucket starts at the maximum capacity whenever the reader begins evaluating an e-expression that is not nested in any other e-expression at any other depth.
+In order to prevent a malicious input that produces no values (for example, `(macro sneaky_lolz () (.meta (.lolz)))`), tokens _SHOULD_ be consumed at every level of expansion, including special forms and TDL macro invocations.
+Expansions that are skipped are not required to consume tokens (since they are not expanded), but an empty expansion _MUST_ consume at least one token.

 ```ion
 $ion_1_1